Canadian Health Survey on Children and Youth (CHSCY)

 Target population

-To produce annual estimates, the 2024 Canadian Health Survey on Children and Youth (CHSCY) covers the population aged 1 to 17 years as of August 31, 2024, living in the 10 provinces and 3 territories.
-Excluded from the survey's coverage are children and youth living on First Nation reserves and other Indigenous settlements in the provinces, children and youth living in foster homes and the institutionalized population.
+The 2024 CHSCY covers the population aged 1 to 17 years old, as of August 31, 2024, living in the 10 provinces and 3 territories.
+Excluded from the survey's coverage are children and youth living on First Nations reserves and other Indigenous settlements in the provinces, children and youth living in foster homes and not eligible for the Canada child benefit (CCB), and the institutionalized population.

 Instrument design